lucasroqe/auth-form/README.md

 # Authentication Form

-This is a free authentication form for login/register using: **Next.js, Prisma, Shadcn, React Hook Form, Auth.js and Zod**.
+This is an authentication form for login/register.
+Feel free to use in your project. 😀

+ Made using: **Next.js, Prisma, Shadcn, React Hook Form, Auth.js and Zod**

 <img src="./src/public/images/auth-form-img.jpg" width="700">